ncatlab/nlab-content/pages/3/1/1/7/7113/content.md

 We have the following results:

 * The first and second conditions say that every element $x \in F$ is bounded below and above by rational numbers, and thus strictly not an [[infinite]] element.
+This also implies that there are no infinitesimal elements, because there are no element $x \in F$ whose multiplicative inverse is an infinite element.

-* The fifth and sixth conditions imply that every element $x \in F$ is strictly not an [[infinitesimal]] element.
+* The fifth and sixth conditions independently imply that every element $x \in F$ is strictly not an [[infinitesimal]] element.

 These four conditions together imply the [[archimedean property]] for the ordered field $F$.